rodricios/autocomplete/README.md

 Imagine a giant collection of books.

-For example, all the Harry Potter and Hunger Games books put together.
+For example, all the Harry Potter and Hunger Games novels put together.

-What if I asked you to go through all the words in all those books.
+What if I asked you to go through all the pages and all the words in those pages?

-Don't actually *read* the books.
-Go through, beginning to end, and notice each word; for every new word you see, write it down, and put a "1" next to it.
+Now, I'm not saying to actually *read* the books.
+You know, just go through, beginning to end, and notice each word.
+For every new word you see, write it down, and put a "1" next to it, and everytime you see it again, add "1" more to the previous number.

-Continue doing this: keep count of how many times you see every word.
+So basically I'm asking y'all to keep count of how many times a word comes up.

-You start with *Harry Potter and the Sorcerer's Stone*:
+Say you start with *Harry Potter and the Sorcerer's Stone*:

     Mr. and Mrs. Dursley of number four, Privet Drive, were proud to say that they were perfectly normal, thank you very much...

-... and because you got bored with English from the east side of the Atlantic, you switched to English from the west and began doing the same with The Hunger Games:
+And imagine that you're on the 5th word.
+This or something close to this is what you're going for:

+    Mr.     -> 1
+    and     -> 1
+    Mrs.    -> 1
+    Dursley -> 1
+    of      -> 1

+Or if you're a *wannabe-Harry-Potter* fan, ah I'm just kidding!

+If you started with The Hunger Games:

     When I wake up, the other side of the bed is cold...

+By the sixth word you have:

+    When  -> 1
+    I     -> 1
+    wake  -> 1
+    up    -> 1
+    the   -> 1

 You have a long day ahead of you...